arkdatastudios/HANDSONKEYS/content/post/data-days-aws-gen-ai/index.md

 image: data_days4.png
 ---

-I was recently able to attend *AWS's [Generative AI Innovation Day](https://aws-experience.com/amer/smb/e/2fe30/dallas-genai-innovation-workshop) in Dallas.
+I was recently able to attend the AWS [Generative AI Innovation Day](https://aws-experience.com/amer/smb/e/2fe30/dallas-genai-innovation-workshop) in Dallas.

-Here's how it went.
+Here's how it went...

 -----